-Consistent learning walls in every classroom will provide constant scaffolding for children.
-Tier three subject specific vocabulary is displayed on the learning wall along with key facts and questions, knowledge organisers and model exemplars of the work being taught.
+Learning walls in every classroom will provide constant scaffolding for children.
+Core vocabulary is displayed on the learning wall along with key facts and questions, knowledge organisers and model exemplars of the work being taught.
 Visual prompts for the concepts and skills to be taught in the lesson are on display and should be referred to, enabling pupils to make strong connections with prior learning and to aid their understanding of the historical skill they are using.